kku1993/auto-image-rotator/README.md

 python3 rotate.py {IMAGE_PATH}
 ```

 By default, rotated images are saved as new files with a `*-rotated` filename pattern in your `IMAGES_PATH` directory.
-If you're comfortable overwriting your original files with rotated versions you may use the `--overwrite` param.
+If you're comfortable overwriting your original files with rotated versions you may use the `--overwrite=true` param.